Living with ILD isn’t easy. It’s why we’re here to help.

 A diagnosis of ILD is by no means the end.
 In fact, it’s just the beginning of your journey to better health and a better quality of life.
 And the first step is quitting smoking if you haven’t already.
 Even though we always recommend quitting smoking first as a crucial step to better health, the second is to address your general health through simple diet and exercise.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with emphysema, COPD and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Interstitial Lung Disease: Stages, Prognosis and Treatment?
 Share your thoughts and comments below.